NYC Gala and Historic Student Performance at Carnegie Hall Celebrate Student Scholarship

-Helen-Jo Kelly and John E. Kelly III ’78G, ’80 Ph.D., Trustee; Gail Kodosky and Jeffrey L. Kodosky ’70, Trustee; and The Boeing Company were honored with the Presidential Lifetime Achievement Awards for their extraordinary service, philanthropy, and partnerships which enable Rensselaer to continue being transformative in its third century.
-Several foundations and individuals were also recognized for their exceptional student scholarship, faculty and research support.
-Underwriting was provided by IBM and supported by major corporate sponsors United Airlines, the Boeing Company, and Sodexo.
+Helen-Jo Kelly and Rensselaer Trustee, John E. Kelly III ’78G, ’80 Ph.D.; Gail Kodosky and Rensselaer Trustee, Jeffrey L. Kodosky ’70; and the Boeing Company were honored with Presidential Lifetime Achievement Awards for their extraordinary service, philanthropy, and partnerships which enable Rensselaer to continue being transformative in its third century.
+Several foundations and individuals also were recognized for their exceptional student scholarship, faculty and research support.
+Underwriting was provided by IBM and supported by major corporate sponsors United Airlines, The Boeing Company, and Sodexo.

 The evening continued with a historic debut performance at Carnegie Hall from the students, alumni, and alumnae of Rensselaer Orchestra, led by Maestro Nicholas DeMaison, Ph.D.
 The performance was a celebration of the recent launch of the university’s new Bachelor of Science in Music degree.

 “The Rensselaer Orchestra performance is a concrete example of how we are implementing our vision for Rensselaer as The New Polytechnic,” said President Shirley Ann Jackson, Ph.D.
 “This vision is inherent in everything we do – it establishes Rensselaer as a vital crossroads for student, faculty, and alumni/ae collaborations across disciplines, sectors, geographies, and generations.”